bookofproofs/bookofproofs.github.io/_sources/history/16th-century/mersenne.md

 * In some of his non-mathematical works Mersenne looks at permutations and combinations.
 * During the final four years of his life, Mersenne spent a lot of time investigating the barometer.
 * Mersenne was doubtful that the air pressure actually supported the mercury and on his return attempted to re-do the experiment but did not have the necessary equipment.
-* Mersenne explained the problem to Étienne Pascal, his son Blaise Pascal, Petit, Roberval, and others in Paris.
 * Certainly Mersenne had briefed both Huygens and Le Tenneur but it was not until three weeks after Mersenne's death in 1648 that these experiments were carried out.
 * An interesting question is how Mersenne managed to pursue his scientific ideas freely at a time when the Church (of which he was a devoted member) moved to prevent such discussion.
 * However, the attitude of Mersenne, who was both a faithful member of a religious order and a central figure in the development of French science, does not support such a conclusion.